 This is the guy who viewed himself as the James Bond of the FBI.

-He was the guy who ran the entire Clinton investigation, and he's the guy who launched the Trump Russia investigation.
+He was the guy who ran the entire Clinton investigation, and he's the guy who launched the Trump-Russia investigation.

-I'm not surprised by it, but it's just one more reason, and I keep coming back to this.
+I'm not surprised by it, but it's just one more reason, and I keep coming back to this: one more reason why we have to have a second special counsel get to the bottom of all this.

 Well, and I do too, but it's the only way that we're going to be able to get to the bottom of the problems in the FBI and the problems in the DOJ.

-And let me just say, with all of the things that we know Mueller was involved in, he was supervising uh improprieties, going back to the Ted Stevens case.
+And let me just say, with all of the things that we know Mueller was involved in, he was supervising improprieties, going back to the Ted Stevens case.

 There are just so many.

-They either one they want Trump out of office no matter what, or two, they are completely ignorant, or three, they're trying to set themselves up to sound good when they go before Democrats in the Senate for a confirmation hearing.
+They either one, they want Trump out of office no matter what, or two, they are completely ignorant, or three, they're trying to set themselves up to sound good when they go before Democrats in the Senate for a confirmation hearing.

-So uh that that's it.
+So that's it.

-He there will not be a fair, impartial, unbiased decision by Mueller.
+There will not be a fair, impartial, unbiased decision by Mueller.

-I gotta leave it right there.
+I got to leave it right there.

 Thank you both.